A method to construct exponential families by representation theory: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Professor Hideyuki Ishi, Kenichi Bannai, Kei Kobayashi and Shintaro Hashimoto for valuable comments.
+The authors would like to thank Professors Hideyuki Ishi, Fr\'ed\'eric Barbaresco, Toshiyuki Kobayashi, Kenichi Bannai, Kei Kobayashi and Shintaro Hashimoto for valuable comments.
 The authors would also like to thank Atsushi Suzuki, Kenta Oono and Kentaro Minami for helpful comments and discussion.
+This work was supported by JST, ACT-X Grant Number JPMJAX190K, Japan.